 There are many great places to donate Halloween Candy, a quick internet search will bring up many options in your area.
 I am asking you to consider your local food bank, call them and see if they would like a donation for their Thanksgiving baskets.
 Happy Halloween!!

 This year Chinese New Year (or Lunar New Year) begins on January 25th.
 Chinese New Year is the beginning of the Chinese calendar and is also known as the Spring Festival.
-2020 is the Year of the Rat and rats symbolize wealth and surplus in China.
+2021 is the Year of the OX and the ox symbolizes hard work and honesty in China.

 This 15 day festival can be a great time for your family to learn about the Chinese culture, the traditions associated with this festival and have a little bit of fun.
 Here are some fun things you and your family can do to learn about and celebrate Chinese New Year.